GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

 The security of this API relies on existing mechanisms in the web platform.
 As data is exposed using the `VideoFrame` and `AudioFrame` interfaces, the rules of those interfaces to deal with origin-tainted data apply.
-For example, data from cross-origin resources cannot be accessed due to existing restrictions to access such resources (e.g., it is not possible to access the pixels of a cross-origin image or video element).
-In addition to this, access to media data from cameras, microphones, or the screen is subject to user authorization.
+For example, data from cross-origin resources cannot be accessed due to existing restrictions on accessing such resources (e.g., it is not possible to access the pixels of a cross-origin image or video element).
+In addition, access to media data from cameras, microphones, or screens is subject to user authorization.
 The media data this API exposes is already available through other APIs.
 In addition to the media data, this API exposes some control signals such as requests for new frames.
 These signals are intended as hints and do not pose a significant security risk.